OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 1. Create the Contractor role again

-Login to the Admin UI at :
+Login to the Admin UI at:
 https://localhost:8443/admin
 (or whatever applies for the hostname where OpenIDM is deployed.)

-If you are using the default credentials provided with the product for the Administrative User, you will have to use : username : openidm-admin password : openidm-admin
+If you are using the default credentials provided with the product for the Administrative User, you must use: username : openidm-admin password : openidm-admin